-APES 110 Code of Ethics for Professional Accountants (including Independence Standards) is based on the International Code of Ethics for Professional Accountants (including International Independence Standards), the Final Pronouncement: Revisions to the Code Pertaining to the Offering and Accepting of Inducements, the Final Pronouncement: Revisions to Part 4B of the Code to Reflect Terms and Concepts Used in International Standard on Assurance Engagements 3000 (Revised), the Final Pronouncement: Revisions to the Code to Promote the Role and Mindset Expected of Professional Accountants and the Final Pronouncement: Revisions to the Code Addressing the Objectivity of an Engagement Quality Reviewer and Other Appropriate Reviewers of the International Ethics Standards Board for Accountants (IESBA), published by the International Federation of Accountants (IFAC) in April 2018, July 2018, January 2020, October 2020 and January 2021 respectively and as amended, and is used with permission of IFAC.
+APES 110 Code of Ethics for Professional Accountants (including Independence Standards) is based on the International Code of Ethics for Professional Accountants (including International Independence Standards) the International Ethics Standards Board for Accountants (IESBA), published by the International Federation of Accountants (IFAC) in September 2021 and as amended, and is used with permission of IFAC.
+All rights reserved.

-International Code of Ethics for Professional Accountants (including International Independence Standards) © April 2018 by the International Federation of Accountants.
+International Code of Ethics for Professional Accountants (including International Independence Standards) © September 2021 by the International Federation of Accountants.

-Final Pronouncement: Revisions to the Code Pertaining to the Offering and Accepting of Inducements © July 2018 by the International Federation of Accountants.
+Final Pronouncement: Revisions to the Code Addressing the Objectivity of an Engagement Quality Reviewer and Other Appropriate Reviewers © January 2021 by the International Federation of Accountants.